temporalio/documentation/docs/dev-guide/python/features.md

 Instead, Workflows, Activities, Signals and Queries should be defined statically whenever possible, with clear names that indicate their purpose.
 Use static definitions as the primary way of structuring your Workflows.

-Reserve Dynamic Handlers for cases where the entity names are not known at compile time and need to be looked up dynamically at runtime.
+Reserve Dynamic Handlers for cases where the handler names are not known at compile time and need to be looked up dynamically at runtime.
 They are meant to handle edge cases and act as a catch-all, not as the main way of invoking logic.

 :::